 By symmetry

 Therefore,

 We proceed to upper-bound the RHS.
-By the definition of the signed Wassetein metric,
+By the definition of the signed Wassertein metric,

+Where the last equality follows from the fact that $\mu_+=\mu$ and $\mu_- = 0$.
 We now use the dyadic upper bound in~\eqref{eq:dyadic_upper_bound}.
 The image is partitioned into 4 quadrants recursively, thus $\delta =1/2$.
 Our domain has diameter $\sqrt{2}/2$ since it is the discrete $n \times n$ unit grid $G_n \subset [0,1] \times [0,1] \in \mathbb{R}^2$ with cyclic boundary conditions.
 The inequality only holds for probability measures, so we need to rescale.

-By considering the two cases $(\mu + \eps)(Q_i^k) \ge 0$ and $(\mu + \eps)(Q_i^k) < 0$ it is easy to see that the term $(\mu + (\mu + \eps)_-)(Q_i^k)-(\mu + \eps)_+ (Q_i^k)$ is equal to $-\eps(Q_i^k)$, so the bound above simplifies to
+By considering the two cases $(\mu + \varepsilon)(Q_i^k) \ge 0$ and $(\mu + \varepsilon)(Q_i^k) < 0$ it is easy to see that the term $(\mu + (\mu + \varepsilon)_-)(Q_i^k)-(\mu + \varepsilon)_+ (Q_i^k)$ is equal to $-\varepsilon(Q_i^k)$, so the bound above simplifies to